mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 weight: 60
 ---

-Once your plugins has reached a certain level of quality, you might consider submitting it to the Plugin Marketplace.
+Once your plugin has reached a certain level of quality, you might consider submitting it to the Plugin Marketplace.
 The Plugin Marketplace allows discovery, installation and updates of plugins directly within Mattermost.
 It is a great way to get feedback on your plugin and help make it more popular.
 Once your plugin is accepted to the Marketplace, Mattermost will also send you swag!

 ### Requirements for adding community plugin to the Marketplace
 Every community plugin must fulfill the following checklist to be added to the Marketplace: